UnboundAngel/minecraft-tools/README.md

-# Minecraft Tools Hub
+# This is my all-in-one Minecraft tools hub!

-A collection of interactive tools for Minecraft Java and Bedrock Edition players.
-Calculate enchantments, find ore coordinates, discover seeds, browse builds, and optimize farms.
+It's a collection of interactive tools for Minecraft Java and Bedrock Edition players.

 ## Live Demo